zriyansh/signoz.io/docs/azure-monitoring/virtual-machines/vm-logging-hostmetrics.md

 3. SSH into your Azure VM:
 `ssh -i ~/.ssh/id_rsa azureuser@<public-ip>`
 4. Download and install the OpenTelemetry Collector in Quick Start
-5. Configure the OpenTelemetry Collector: There is a sample config in Quick Start Make sure to replace `{region}` with your SigNoz region and `<SIGNOZ_INGESTION_KEY>` with your actual SigNoz ingestion key.
+5. Configure the OpenTelemetry Collector: There is a sample config in Quick Start.
 Also, the file paths are configured with all the necessary logs that need to be streamed to SigNoz.
 6. Verify that the OpenTelemetry Collector is running:You should see the service status as "active (running)".

     ```bash